Ordisoftware/Hebrew-Calendar/README.md

 #### 2021.03.12 - Version 7.0

-- Add parashah notice.
+- Add Parashah notice.
 - Add parashot board with literal translations, lettriqs, verses references, study tools, edition and export.
-- Add generate weekly parashah lecture in the database.
+- Add generate weekly Parashah lecture in the database.
-- Add option to indicate the parashah in the days of Shabat for the visual month.
+- Add option to indicate the Parashah in the days of Shabat for the visual month.
-- Add parashah reading to the days of Shabat according to the option.
+- Add Parashah reading to the days of Shabat according to the option.
-- Add current parashah in navigation form and in main form subtitle.
+- Add current Parashah in navigation form and in main form subtitle.
 - Add common database in roaming to store parashot user table and inter-process locking table.
-- Add a different tray icon to indicate if shabat or a celebration day is running.
+- Add a different tray icon to indicate if Shabat or a celebration day is running.
 - Add option to enable or disable the special day tray icon.
 - Add news in version notice in the Information menu.
 - Add show usage statistics from about box.